 Education is a prime concern.
 We have fought for years to protect the quality of education in the Bay and to ensure that parents and children have a good choice of excellent schools designed to bring out the best that all pupils have to offer.
 Bay Conservatives campaigned to save Upton school from closure and we have also remained strong supporters of Torbay’s remaining Grammar Schools and Faith Schools.
 We are strengthening our care and support of young people particularly those exposed to the extensive areas of deprivation in the Bay, to give them the opportunity to contribute positively to society.

 Business enterprise and employment

-Torbay Conservatives are supporting David Cameron in campaigning to help small business and we remain the only political grouping in the bay to understand the needs of the many local employers for less regulation.
-Our campaigns include vigorously opposing the proposed 'bed tax' which we believe would seriously damage the local economy, and campaigning to build the by pass at Kingskerswell, which we believe is essential to secure our future.
-Labour has failed to realise the importance of local private businesses to the economy of seaside towns like Torbay; and that much more could be done to encourage employment and prosperity by reducing red tape and increasing local democracy.
+Torbay Conservatives support campaigns to help small business and we remain the only political grouping in the bay to understand the needs of the many local employers for less regulation.
+Labour failed to realise the importance of local private businesses to the economy of seaside towns like Torbay; and that much more could be done to encourage employment and prosperity by reducing red tape and increasing local democracy.

 Law and order